digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

         port = 7575
       }
       websocket-config {
-                    //maximum number of elements returned when HTTP POST alternative is used http-list-max-elements-limit = 1024
+                    //Maximum number of elements returned when using the HTTP POST alternative. http-list-max-elements-limit = 1024
-                    //wait time for new elements before the list is returned via HTTP POST alternative http-list-wait-time = "1s"
+                    //Wait time for new elements before returning the list via the HTTP POST alternative. http-list-wait-time = "1s"
       }
       ledger-api {